mvousden/ste/readme.md

    necessarily relative to the primary input file (see what happened to `b/d.c` in the example above).

+ - Errors are printed to stderr, and a non-zero value is returned by the templater if an error is enountered.

 Pretty simple, no?

 How do I use it?